Optical fiber: Light scattering

-The propagation of light through the core of an optical fiber is based on the total internal reflection of the lightwave, in terms of geometric optics, or guided modes, in terms of electromagnetic waveguide.
-In a typical single mode optical fiber about 75% of light is propagating through the core material, having higher refractive index, and about 25% of light is propagating through the cladding, having lower refractive index.
+The propagation of light through the core of an optical fiber is based on the total internal reflection of the lightwave, in terms of geometric optics, or guided modes, in terms of an electromagnetic waveguide.
+In a typical single-mode optical fiber, about 75% of light is propagating through the core material, having a higher refractive index, and about 25% of light is propagating through the cladding, having a lower refractive index.
 The interface between the core and cladding glasses is exceptionally smooth and does not give rise to a significant scattering loss or a waveguide imperfection loss.
 The scattering loss originates primarily from the Rayleigh scattering in the bulk of the glasses composing the fiber core and cladding.

-The scattering of light in optical quality glass fiber is caused by molecular level irregularities (compositional fluctuations) in the glass structure.
+The scattering of light in optical quality glass fiber is caused by molecular-level irregularities (compositional fluctuations) in the glass structure.
 Indeed, one emerging school of thought is that glass is simply the limiting case of a polycrystalline solid.
 Within this framework, domains exhibiting various degrees of short-range order become the building blocks of metals as well as glasses and ceramics.
 Distributed both between and within these domains are micro-structural defects that provide the most ideal locations for light scattering.

 Scattering depends on the wavelength of the light being scattered and on the size of the scattering centers.
-Angular dependence of the light intensity scattered from an optical fiber matched that of Rayleigh scattering, indicating that the scattering centers are much smaller than the wavelength of propagating light.
+The angular dependence of the light intensity scattered from an optical fiber matched that of Rayleigh scattering, indicating that the scattering centers are much smaller than the wavelength of propagating light.
 It originates from the density fluctuations driven by fictive temperature of the glass, and from the concentration fluctuations of dopants in both the core and the cladding.
 Rayleigh scattering coefficient, R, can be presented as :$$R = R_\text{d} + R_\text{c}$$where R_{d} represents Rayleigh scattering on density fluctuations and R_{c} represents Rayleigh scattering on dopant concentration fluctuations.
 Dopants, such as germanium dioxide or fluorine, are used to create the refractive index difference between the core and the cladding, to form a waveguide structure.